kylep/basementCloud/README.md

+# This project is dead
+I just use Kolla-Ansible now, so there's no need for my own cloud building code.
+I'm just leaving this up, for now, for reference purposes.

+---

 # basementCloud
 Standalone private cloud for my personal development projects.
 Built to be deployed on a beefy single 2U supermicro server.